-Knickebein was the first system developed by the Germans for precision bomb attacks in England at night or in poor visibility.
+Knickebein (”Crooked Leg”) was the first system developed by the Germans for precision bomb attacks in England at night or in poor visibility.

-In June 1940, the Englishmen picked up a signal that passed the Rolls-Royce factories in Derby.
-The subsequent bomb attack at the factory revealed the system for the English and, as a response, the English radio stations began to jam the German signal, later that year, thus preventing the Germans from precision.
-The German countermeasures meant, for example, that the signal was first activated when the bomb machines were close to the target or that one or more wrong targets were identified.
+On the evening of 21 June 1940, a British aircraft was flying over East Anglia looking for radio beams and detected one aimed directly at the important Rolls-Royce aero engine factory in Derby.
+The air raid on that factory confirmed what British Intellence had feared and, as a response, British radio stations began to jam the German signals to disrupt the German raids.
+In turn, the German counter-measures meant, for example, that the cross-beam signal was first activated when the bombers were close to the target or that one or more wrong targets were identified.

-The remains of the Knickebein radar installation are very easily recognizable today because of the round ring on which the antenna could be set.
+The remains of the Knickebein radio installations are very easily recognizable today because of the circular ring on which the antennae could be installed.

-A total of 13 stations were built throughout Europe, and only the one in Sicily never came to use:
+In total, 13 stations were built throughout Europe, and only the one in Sicily never became operational:

 Julianadorp - Holland - southwest of Den Helder

 Kleve-Materborn - Germany - 58 km. northwest of Duisburg

 Bergen op Zoom - Holland - 50 km. southwest of Rotterdam